 Intuition is something we all have, but something we’re not always aware we have.
-It can be used to help us live our lives successfully.
+Intuition can be used to help us successfully navigate life.

-Have you ever had that feeling when you know that something is right for you, even though you’re not sure why; or instinctively know you need to go down a certain path?
-Intuition lets us know what we need to do and allows us to make those changes even though we may be hesitant and will resist change.
+Have you ever had that feeling when you know that something is right for you even though you’re not sure why, or that you instinctively know you need to go down a certain path?
+Intuition lets us know what we need to do and encourages us to make those changes, even though we may be hesitant and feel the need to resist change.

-Intuition can be defined as ‘a thing that one knows or considers likely from instinctive feeling rather than conscious reasoning.’
-It steers us on the path we are meant to take without questioning why.
-Intuition isn’t something we listen to or tap into every day, but we can if we learn and take time to open-up to it.
+Intuition can be defined as ‘a thing that one knows or considers likely from instinctive feeling, rather than conscious reasoning.’
+It steers us on the path we’re meant to take without us questioning why.
+It’s not something we listen to or tap into every day, but we can as long as we continue to take the time to open up to it.

 For those of us who meditate, or for those who practise by listening, intuition should become more instinctive.
 When we ignore its presence, it usually means we’re not in tune or prepared to listen, or to give in to that part of us that is helping or wanting us to change.

 That could be because the human brain is constantly resistance to change.
 We tend to repeat old habits and ignore instinctive feelings.
 But instinctive feelings will always bring about new events that we didn’t see, together with new opportunities.